ValtteriL/ValtteriL.github.io/content/posts/sip-honeypot.md

 ---
 title: "What I learned of the VOIP hacker scene by setting up a SIP Honeypot"
+subtitle: "My study of PBX hackers using SIP honeypot"
 date: 2021-04-17T18:58:44+03:00
-description: "Post describing my study of PBX hackers using SIP honeypot."
+description: "Post describing my study of PBX hackers using SIP honeypot"
 tags: [
     "VOIP",
     "honeypot",